 You might not have noticed but that cat scratch on your hand or cut from an ill-fated cooking accident will heal faster during the day than at nighttime.

 While this seems counterintuitive, since most other forms of recovery happen during the wee hours, new research has set forth another theory on healing.

-Interestingly, circadian timing determines the levels of actin — proving that even skin cells are slaves to the day-night cycle.
+As it happens, what determines the levels of actin is circadian timing.
+Just like you and me, these skin cells are slaves to the day-night cycle.

 These findings could potentially have a huge impact on future treatments of humans, too.
 One potential change could involve surgeons scheduling operations for times during which patients would be most responsive to healing.

 To explore the impact of this knowledge directly involving humans, researchers analyzed clinical data from patients who had received burn injuries, they found a “stunning differentiator in treatment outcomes.”
-Burns sustained at night — which they’ve defined as 8 p.m. to 8 a.m. — took on average about 60 percent longer to effectively heal than the similar injuries sustained during the day: 28 days for night burns, compared to just 17 days for burns received between 8 a.m. and 8 p.m.
+Burns sustained at night — which they’ve defined as 8 p.m. to 8 a.m. — took on average about 60 percent longer to effectively heal than the similar injuries sustained during the day: 28 days for night burns, compared to just 17 days for burns received during the day.

-As that is such a large gap in treatment time, this research has the potential to call for the development of new medical treatments surrounding the science of circadian rhythm.
+As that is such a large gap in treatment time, this research has the potential to call for the development of new medical treatments based on the science of circadian rhythms.